ernesthenry/chatbot/README.md

 ## Configuration

-The application requires API keys for Anthropic and Tavily.
+The application requires API keys for OpenAI and Tavily.
 You can set these as environment variables or use a `.env` file.
 For example, create a `.env` file with:

 ```
-ANTHROPIC_API_KEY=your_anthropic_api_key_here
+OPENAI_API_KEY=your_openai_api_key_here
 TAVILY_API_KEY=your_tavily_api_key_here
 ```